1. Charge Your iPhone

 3. Use Mobitrix Perfix: Turn On Your iPhone Without Losing Data

 Mobitrix Perfix is a robust iOS repair tool that enables you to fix issues with your iPhone all by yourself.
-It can repair 200+ errors in all iOS versions and iPhone models, including the latest iOS 16 and iPhone 14 series.
+It fully supports iPhone 5s to iPhone 15 and iOS 17 and earlier versions.
 Check out this video or follow these steps to turn on your iPhone with Mobitrix Perfix.

 - Install and run Mobitrix Perfix.